fusioncharts/dev_centre_docs/chart-guide/chart-configurations/legend.md

 Click [here](http://jsfiddle.net/fusioncharts/kLk72vnz/ "@@open-newtab") to edit the above chart.

-The attributes to customize the values while highlight effect are:
+The attributes to customize the values of highlight effect are:

 * Specify the hex code for the data value background color using the `valueBgColor` attribute.